elightup/slim-seo-docs/docs/slim-seo-link-manager/06-post-links.md

 title: Post links
 ---

-Besides the [reports](/slim-seo-link-manager/reports/), you can also see links of a specific post when editing it.
+Besides the [reports](/slim-seo-link-manager/reports/), you can also see links from/to a specific post when editing it.

 When editing a post, you'll see a meta box **Link Manager** below the post content as follows: